JohnW876/johnwithey1/README.md

 ### **Desktop**

-The website was tested on the following browsers on an Apple iMac running OS Catalina 10.15.5:
+The website was tested on the following browsers on Apple iMac running OS Catalina 10.15.5:

 * Google Chrome - Version 83.0.4103.116 (Official Build) (64-bit)
 * Apple Safari - Version 13.1.1 (15609.2.9.1.2)